-Let me be your President just for 4 years – Kennedy Agyapong ‘pleads’ with Ghanaians
+Let me be your president just for 4 years – Kennedy Agyapong ‘pleads’ with Ghanaians

-However, unlike all the other potential aspirants, he said he wants to President just for four years.
+However, unlike all the other potential aspirants, he said he wants to be president just for four years.

 Recommended articles